Just Another Day in Paradise (Phil Vassar song)

-"Just Another Day in Paradise" is a song co-written and recorded by American country music singer Phil Vassar that reached the top of the Billboard Hot Country Singles & Tracks chart, becoming Vassar's first Number One as an artist.
-It was released in June 2000 as the second single from his self-titled debut album.
-It also peaked at #35 on the Billboard Hot 100 making it a minor crossover hit and is Vassar's highest peaking song on the chart.
+"Just Another Day in Paradise" is a song co-written and recorded by American country music singer Phil Vassar that reached the top of the Billboard Hot Country Singles & Tracks chart It was released in June 2000 as the second single from his self-titled debut album.
+It also peaked at #35 on the Billboard Hot 100 making it Vassar's highest peaking song on the chart.
 The song was written by Vassar and Craig Wiseman.

 Content

 The song tells the story of a couple raising a family, and dealing with all the mundane domestic distractions, from sour milk and a broken washing machine to a stack of bills.

 Critical reception

 Deborah Evans Price, of Billboard magazine, reviewed the song favorably, calling it "a celebration of the joys and challenges of the American family."
 She goes on to say that Vassar has a "strong, warm voice, and he does so much more than simply sing a song.
 He injects it with personality and emotion - and he truly brings it to life".